jcocchi/IoTPlantWatering/InfrastructureOptions.md

 References: [Deploy Multiple Application to Service Fabric] (https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-multiple-apps)

 ## Option 2 - Node API and Node Web App as Containers on Service Fabric Cluster ##
 This opinion potential eliminates the need to include the Node.js and related dependancies within the application package.
 Instead the Application and Service manifest files would deploy a Guest Container with the application already installed.
+This would use the containers created in "Option 3" (below).

 1. **Create a Windows Container with Node.js installed** - While there is plenty of documentation on how to do this with a Linux container, doing so with Windows container is more challenging due to the recommended installation process for Node.js is the MSI file.
 A PowerShell script was located that does a hybrid, silent installation of Node.js.
 I updated the script to install the lastest version of Node.js.
 (Appeared successful)
 1. Create a docker file to install the Client Web Application.